williamdlees/receptor_utils/README.md

 A script which uses a set of IMGT-gapped V-sequences to create the ndm file [required by IgBLAST for a custom organism](https://ncbi.github.io/igblast/cook/How-to-set-up.html)

+### annotate_j
+Given a set of J sequences, identify the correct frame and location of the CDR3 end, by searching for the GxG motif.